- Knowledge base

 Official development assistance (ODA) can help civil society organizations (CSOs) find sources of funding of their activities.
 Yet, the procedures and requirements within this system can also prevent small community-based organizations (CBOs) from doing their day-to-day work, while CBOs operating outside the ODA system can sometimes respond to emergency situations more quickly and flexibly.
 Hence, the question is how flexibility in funding flows from international donors can be promoted to provide space for CBOs to operate more effectively.

-The seminar ‘Chaos of urgencies for CBOs’ first outlined this issue through a presentation by Dr Naomi Van Stapele (VU University Amsterdam), from the consortium ‘CBOs within the official development aid system in Kenya’.
+The seminar ‘Chaos of urgencies for CBOs’, jointly organized by the Netherlands Ministry of Foreign Affairs (MFA) and INCLUDE, first outlined this issue through a presentation by Dr Naomi Van Stapele (VU University Amsterdam), from the consortium ‘CBOs within the official development aid system in Kenya’.
 Van Stapele introduced the concept of ‘chaos of urgencies’ as it applies to CBOs in urban, marginalized and criminal settings in Kenya.
 The CBOs often face emergency situations, such as police violence, disasters, discrimination and health situations, which require ad hoc reactions.

 In Nairobi, Kenya, two CBOs studied in the research project face these emergencies on a daily basis.
 The first is the gay male sex worker-led organization HOYMAS.
 It operates within the ODA system with more than 20 donors providing it with funding.
 The second is the Ghetto Foundation, a community-led organization situated in one of the most violent areas of Nairobi.
 Because of its association to gangs and violence, donors are reluctant to provide funding for the Ghetto Foundation and, hence, it operates outside the ODA system, finding resources elsewhere.
 Although the two organizations are different in nature, they both find effective ways to operate within the political arena: HOYMAS attempts to decriminalize homosexuality, while the Ghetto Foundation attempts to improve the accountability of the police.
 Both do so at various political levels.